urbyone/linuxlab/infra/part2/Part2.md

 ### 2.9 Restore the VM size configuration using terraform (Optional)

-You have just resized the VM manually in the previous step which no lnger matches your configuration files.
+You have just resized the VM manually in the previous step which now no longer matches your original configuration files.
 This is sometimes known as a configuration drift.
-Use the terraform workflow to repair the config.
+Use the terraform workflow to repair the config back to your original state.

 ```sh
 terraform plan